History of the Jews in Chile: Community institutions

 Orthodox Judaism reaches approximately ten percent of Chile's Jewish community.

 The Chabad movement was first established in Chile in 1981 and has since constructed synagogues, schools and recreational centers.

 In 2016, the Jewish Archive of Chile was founded, a collection of written and audiovisual material about Jews living in the country.
+It was declared a Historical Monument in 2022.